xiaomi-research/dasheng-lm/README.md

 We are actively developing **MDL-Toolkit**, a user-friendly fine-tuning toolkit scheduled for release in September 2025.

-### Deploy with VLLM
+### Deploy with vLLM

-vLLM is a fast and easy-to-use library for LLM inference and serving.
+vLLM provides a high-performance, user-friendly library for LLM inference and serving.

 Install vLLM with `pip` or [from source](https://docs.vllm.ai/en/latest/getting_started/installation/gpu/index.html#build-wheel-from-source):